How do I transport our bikes to the beginning of my stage?

 Is there a finish line party?

-Yes there will be a big party in Ibiza at the end of the bonus stage - details will be provided in due course.
+There will be a party at the end of stage three in Split.
 There will also be a wrap party in London later in the year when we announce the fundraising total.

 Is there a prize, certificate or memento?